Emergency Preparedness for Individuals with Disabilities

 Individuals should familiarize themselves with the Emergency Procedures Guide (PDF) or the Emergency Procedures tab on the “Goucher Safe” application for the appropriate response to various types of emergencies.
 The guide dictates two basic responses to emergency situations: sheltering in place or leaving the building.
 The college's emergency communications will indicate which step to follow in case of emergencies, but it's best that members of the campus community develop a basic knowledge of which response is appropriate for various situations.

 Elevators should never be used in an evacuation.
-Individuals who are unable to use the stairs to exit should ask for assistance or proceed to the nearest enclosed stairwell (one that has doors at every entrance) and wait for the Baltimore County Fire Department or the Goucher College Office of Public Safety (GCOPS) to arrive.
-The Fire Department and Public Safety officers will attempt to check all areas, including restrooms, to communicate the need to evacuate.
-Individuals with disabilities should immediately notify 911 and the Office of Public Safety at (410) 337-6112 if they are unable to evacuate.
+Individuals who are unable to use the stairs to exit should ask for assistance or proceed to the nearest enclosed stairwell (one that has doors at every entrance) and wait for the Baltimore County Fire Department or the Goucher College Office of Campus Safety to arrive.
+The Fire Department and Campus Safety officers will attempt to check all areas, including restrooms, to communicate the need to evacuate.
+Individuals with disabilities should immediately notify 911 and the Office of Campus Safety at (410) 337-6112 if they are unable to evacuate.

 Enclosed building stairwells have a higher fire resistive rating.
 To aid protection, ensure that the door to the stairwell is tightly closed, as open doors will allow smoke and possibly fire into the stairwell.
 Someone may stay with the person requiring assistance if it does not place them in additional danger and if another person is able to meet responding fire fighters to report the location of those in the stairwell.